Skip to content

 CommandDescription

-toggleOrderedList()Toggle the current selection between ordered list and paragraph
+toggleOrderedList()Toggle the whole list between ordered list and paragraph

 // Toggle ordered list on/off